Nariod/RustPacker/README.md

 # RustPacker
 Shellcode packer written in Rust.

-# Current state
+## Current state
-Functional as it packs a binary file, but useless as I need to add evasion and encryption stuff.
+Functional as it packs a binary file, but useless as I need to add evasion and encryption stuff before it can bypass AV/EDR.

+## Are you a Rust developer?
+If you have some experience with Rust, you're more than welcome to help !
+You can help by:
+- Review the code for mistakes / improvements
+- Opening issues
+- Contacting me on Discord for a more in depth review (nariod#4621)

 # Quick start